 Prepare necessary financial information to be included in Chapter 11 and out of court plans

-Prepare applications for retention and petitions for fee allowance required in bankruptcy proceedings * Prepare financial statements according to provisions of SOP 90-7
+Prepare applications for retention and petitions for fee allowance required in bankruptcy proceedings * Prepare financial statements according to provisions of ASC-852

 File operating reports required by the U.S. Trustee's office